tungstenfabric/tf-tripleo-heat-templates/README.md

 cd
 openstack overcloud image upload --image-path /home/stack/images/
 ```

 ## Ironic preparation

+### If use KVM and IPMI for power management for virtualized controllers
-### create list with ironic nodes (adjust!!!)
+- Create list with ironic nodes (adjust!!!)
-Take the ironic_node lists from the KVM hosts from above.
+Take the ironic_node lists from the KVM hosts.
 ```bash
 cd
 cat << EOM > ironic_list